SCM-NV/qmflows/README.rst

 **Notes:**

-- Once the libraries and the virtual environment are installed, you only need to type ``source active qmworks`` each time that you want to use the software.
+- Once the libraries and the virtual environment are installed, you only need to type ``source activate qmworks`` each time that you want to use the software.